MiyamotoAkira/IntoAdventurePresentation/presentation.md

 Nothing new under the sun if you have done procedural languages before

+Look at them as if they were static classes with static methods.
+Which is what F# does to translate to CLR

 SOLID and Clean Code principles still apply very much to FP

 Design patterns, though, are completely different.
 FP has its own patterns.